 if neither the above are applicable, a solicitor working outside of the organisation who has direct experience of the student’s work and who has undertaken a review of the work/received feedback from persons supervising the work in order to satisfy themselves.

-The solicitor who signs off the QWE does not necessarily have to be on the roll.
+The solicitor who signs off the QWE does not necessarily have to have a practising certificate, it is sufficient that they be on the roll.
 Victoria suggested that clinics therefore needed to give thought as to whether they wanted to sign off QWE (there will not be under an obligation to do so) and, if so, who in practice would do so.

 Given that students do not work full time/set hours in law clinics, Victoria raised asked a question about whether any guidance would be issued by the SRA about how clinics should calculate the length of time of a student’s QWE spent in clinic.